 18 Amigurumi Angels (Free Crochet Patterns)

 There is something very Christmassy about angels.
-They have a solid place in the Christmas season and certainly in the Nativity story—and when crocheted they're unbelievably cute!
+They have a solid place in the Christmas season and certainly in the Nativity story—and when crocheted, they're unbelievably cute!

-This article feature my favorite free patterns of the world wide web.
+This article features my favorite free patterns of the world wide web.
 How awesome is it that some designers provide us with such loveliness for absolutely no charge?
 What a great way to get into the Christmas spirit!
 (Should you choose to make one of these designs, please make sure to thank the designer!)

 Though some of these patterns are quite tricky to make and therefore more suited for more experienced crocheters, I'm sure their wonderful faces and sheer cuteness will provide Christmas inspiration for all.
 And don't worry, amigurumi beginners: There are some that are excellently simple and are waiting for you to make!
 So whether just starting this wonderful hobby or already a seasoned yarn veteran, let's get crocheting and make our favorites this Christmas.

 tr = treble crochet